dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 4. Finally, run `gulp`.
 It will take several seconds to boot up a web server, boot up these scripts and then it will be up and running.
 You also need to be in gulp folder to do this.

-4. Any changes you make will be auto-refreshed and applied to the site.
+5. Any changes you make will be auto-refreshed and applied to the site.
 You can write regular CSS in .scss file and SCSS compiler will compile it to other CSS file and BrowserSync fires again and browser reloads to display the change.

+If you use Bootstrap, you can use this folder as a skeleton to start a new website.
+Configure gulp!